Service Level Agreement

 Obligations of Reliance HMO

-5.1 Reliance HMO covenants for the benefit of and hereby agrees with the Parties as follows:
+5.1 Reliance HMO covenants for the benefit of and hereby agrees with the Enrollee as follows:

 5.1.1 That Reliance HMO and each and every of its physicians, medical staff and all personnel shall be duly trained, knowledgeable, licensed and registered as may be required under any applicable law or regulation to perform and carry out the duties performed and carried out by such physician, medical staff or personnel in pursuance of this agreement and the said physicians, medical staff etc. will continue to be qualified to perform and carry out the said duties and render the services contemplated hereby.

-5.1.3 That a list of approved Providers will be made available and furnished to the Parties and the beneficiaries which list shall be deemed annexed hereto whether or not so annexed and form an integral part of this agreement.
-The Parties shall be duly informed of any modification to this list before the effective date of such modification since this may be required from time to time in the course of running the medical scheme.
-The Parties and the beneficiaries shall have a right of choice among the list of approved Providers.
+5.1.3 That a list of approved Providers will be made available and furnished to the Enrollee which list shall be deemed annexed hereto (whether or not so annexed) and form an integral part of this Agreement.
+The Enrollee shall be duly informed of any modification to this list before the effective date of such modification, as this may be required from time to time in the course of running the Medical Scheme.
+The Enrollee shall have a right of choice among the list of approved Providers.

 5.1.4 That it represents and warrants that it shall and does have the full legal power and authority to bind its physicians and medical staff and personnel and the approved affiliates and their physicians and medical staff and personnel to the terms and provisions hereof.

-5.1.9 That it shall carry out quality assurance and utilization review processes and inform the Parties of its findings.
+5.1.8 That it shall carry out quality assurance and utilization review processes and inform the Enrollee of its findings.

 6.0

-6.1 The Parties hereby agrees with Reliance HMO as follows:
+6.1 The Buyer and Enrollee (as applicable) hereby agrees with Reliance HMO as follows:

-6.1.5 That the Parties shall pay the premium within the time stipulated in this agreement.
+6.1.3 That the Enrolee shall pay the Premium within the time stipulated in this Agreement.
 The scheme operates on a “no premium, no cover” basis.

 7.0